Fungus-Community-Edition/Fungus-wiki/commands/flow_commands.md

 ## Break
 Force a loop to terminate immediately.
 ## Call
-Execute another block in the same Flowchart.
+Execute another block in the same Flowchart as the command, or in a different Flowchart.

 Property | Type | Description
  --- | --- | ---